excavator on site digging up some dirt

 If you need the best of both, look for models with a long roller frame option and additional rollers.
 And don’t forget the counterweight: choosing the right one helps keep your machine balanced and productive.

 Just make sure the machine you’re considering comes with the right hydraulic setup and controls for the tools you plan to use.
-A quick coupler is also worth a look if you need to swap attachments frequently on the job.
+A quick coupler is also worth a look if you need to swap attachments frequently on the job — it lets the operator switch from tool to tool right from the cab.

 More Questions?
 Your Dealer Has Answers.